whoamaiii/lovetimer/README.md

 ## Linting

--   Run ESLint to check for code quality issues:
+-   Run ESLint to check for code quality issues (make sure dependencies are installed and `bash setup.sh` has been executed):
     ```bash
     npm run lint
     ```